 • Are looking to improve or transform an existing clinical service or services, enabled by the right data, analytics, and reporting.

-This market research will involve a 1-hour interview with our external researchers.
 Ideally, we would be interested in interviewing those who are responsible for this work, or who oversee the strategy for your digital and data.

-As a thank you to those organisations who are happy to participate, the Here Data and BI team would be very happy to offer an advisory hour on your Data and BI approach.
+As a thank you to those organisations who are happy to participate.
+The Here Data and BI team would be very happy to offer an advisory hour on your Data and BI approach.

 If you’re interested – we would love to hear from you!